chrisanthropic/ansible-aws-template/README.md

 ## WHAT
-A barebones setup for an Ansible project to manage AWS instances using Ansible's "Dynamic Inventory" script, and is only meant to get you started with Ansible and able to communicate between your local machine and your AWS account.
+A barebones setup for an Ansible project to manage AWS instances using Ansible's "Dynamic Inventory" script, and is only meant to get you started with Ansible and AWS.

-It assumes you have an AWS account with SSH passwords disabled and .pem logins allowed only.

 ## HOW
 - Git clone this repo.